abcxyz/github-metrics-aggregator/README.md

 ### Create a GitHub App

 Follow the directions from these [GitHub instructions](https://docs.github.com/en/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app#creating-a-github-app).
 Uncheck everything and provide all required fields that remain.
-Make sure to uncheck the Active checkbox within the Webhook section so you don't have to supply a webhook yet, it will be created when you deploy the terraform module in the next section.
+Make sure to uncheck the Active checkbox within the Webhook section so you don't have to supply a webhook yet, it will be created when you deploy the Terraform module in the next section.
 Create a private key and download it for an upcoming step.
 Once the GitHub App is created, take note of the GitHub App ID.

 #### Grant GitHub App permissions
 Grant any of the following permissions (or more) according to your requirements: